matenestor/advent-of-code/README.md

 Make sure to execute the solution in the same directory where the `inputs/` and the `samples/` directories are.
 The program searches the input data there.

+## Learned

+- Day 1: array processing with multiple paradigms Nim offers, and `collect` and `=>` macros
+- Day 2: custom types and enums
+- Day 3: HashSets from the `sets` module